kaffo/multi-device-audio-project/README.md

 multi-device-audio-project
 ==========================

-Third year project to take input from multipl devices.
+Third year project to take input from multiple devices.